sindla97/AB_testing/README.md

  1. Selecting Metrics
     - Invariant metrics
     - Evaluation metrics
- 2. Calculate the Standard deviation of metrics
+ 2. Calculate the Standard error of metrics
  3. Estimate the sample size for control and experiment group
  4. Determine the exposure of the experiment
  5. Perform Sanity Checks